More Than Just Unlocking Doors

 Working with a REALTOR® protects you from these risks and ensures you have someone on your side who not only understands the process, the paperwork, and the local market conditions, but also has the expertise to navigate the complexities of real estate transactions.

 📝 For example, imagine you are buying a home in Kingston without an agent.
 The listing REALTOR® cannot tell you whether your offer is strong, whether you should include a financing clause, or how to respond if you are in competition.
-You are responsible for making those decisions, and you bear all the risk if something goes wrong.
+You make those decisions, and you bear all the risk if something goes wrong.

 Self-represented buyers and sellers often face three significant challenges: